Installation¶

 With your virtual environment activated, you can now install Caliscope using uv.

-For the desktop app (GUI with 3D visualization):
+For the desktop app (GUI with 3D visualization and ONNX pose tracking):

 uv pip install caliscope[gui]